Realistic Threat Models for Fiber and Free-Space Continuous-Variable Quantum Key Distribution: Acknowledgments

 \section{Acknowledgments}

 Z.Z. and S.P. thank Fabian Laudenbach for comments.
 Z.Z. also thanks Tao Wang and Yuehan Xu for helpful discussion on experiment parameters.
 S.P. acknowledges support from UKRI via the ``Integrated Quantum Networks Research Hub'' (IQN, EP/Z533208/1).
-Z.Z. is supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0300703).
+Z.Z. is supported by Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0300703).